igorkasyanchuk/with_record/README.md

 **The example of problem:**

-You have models 2 models: User and Project.
+You have 2 models: User and Project.
 User has many projects.
 Project belongs to "assignee" (or author).

 Let's say you have "soft-delete" (for example using paranoia" gem) and deleted user.
 Same time, all projects are still available (you just have such logic).